Bonjour-amanda/simple-restaurant/README.md

-# Simple restaurant API
+# Simple restaurant App

+Simple restaurant App is a web-service that provides simple CRUD functionalities, which will allow us to handle our Menu & Submenu data.
-Simple restaurant API consist of Menu API and SubMenu API
+It consists of Menu API and SubMenu API.
+This project is used REST API.

+## How it works

+Here is the full guide and response of the API on what feature we can apply.

 ## Setting Pre-requisites (Installation)